department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 Yes, if:

 - You have at least a private pilot’s license.
-- You have at least a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate.
+- You have at least a second-class medical certificate valid for second-class privileges or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate.

 ------

-### How it works
+### How do I get these benefits?

 #### The benefits depend on the benefit program you use: